8 Million tons

 Most plastic types will degrade i.e. breakdown or fragment in to smaller pieces as a result of weathering25 but plastics do not decompose.
 That is where by the process of bio-degradation transforms matter in to other organic materials26 or fully in to carbon dioxide, water and inorganic molecules known which is called mineralisation.27 Plastics are a man made, categorised as a synthetic polymer so bacteria or organisms having evolved over billions of years to recognise and feed on natural or organic compounds do not recognise them as a food source.26 Plastic degrading or breaking down in to smaller pieces is often misconceived as a good thing as it’s disappearing in to smaller pieces, but this taking place in the natural environment is a disaster and does so quickly when exposed to sunlight (UV) for long periods known as photo-oxidative degradation.29 It weakens the chemical bonds in the plastic which becomes brittle, eventually degrading to the smallest categorised size known as nano-plastics, barely undetectable to the naked eye but remaining ever present in the natural environment20, 26 basically plastic is all but indestructible.21 How long this takes is dependant on the type of plastic and the environmental factors.
 In the case of the ubiquitous plastic shopping bag with it’s average time of use being just 12 minutes it’s estimated that it can take up to a thousand years or millenia to degrade.28

-Recycling should play a large part when plastic reaches the end of it’s life but sadly not all types can be, and of those that can recycling on large scale has simply not kept pace with the rampant oversupply.
+Recycling should play a part when plastic reaches the end of it’s life but sadly not all types can be and of those that can the infrastructure to facilitate it has simply not kept pace with the rampant oversupply.
 It’s estimated 7 billion tons (Bt) has been produced since the 1950s with 0.92 Bt (12%) incinerated, with only a dismal 0.7 Bt (9%) ever being recycled leaving the remaining 6 Bt (79%) to go to landfill or leak in the environment somewhere.12 To put that in to perspective that’s roughly 12.2 million olympic sized swimming pools filled with plastic, or around one ton per person alive today.
 This is due to a trio of reasons, poor education, slow transition to single stream recycling and very limited investment in research and infrastructure until recently.24

 “Plastics enter the environment from a variety of sources such as leakage during waste collection and from landfills, littering, runoffs, and material lost from waste processing.
 Both micro and nano particles can be shed from larger plastic products, such as through abrasion of car tires on the pavement.
 Some 80% of microplastics in wastewater are synthetic fibers, many of which are shed by clothing in the washing machine.
 Some microplastics (and, likely, nanoplastics, though no studies have attempted to detect such particles) pass into rivers and oceans unhindered by wastewater treatment.
 Those particles that are captured eventually find their way onto land as part of sewage sludge.”29